ashnarasheedDev/Terraform-s3-static-website-hosting/README.md

 ```
 **Resource code definition**

-> creating bucket.
-Bucket name must be same as website name you are going to set up.
+> creating bucket

+The bucket name and website name should be same.
+The website block is used to configure the bucket for website hosting.
+In this case, the  index_document attribute is set to "index.html", which specifies that the "index.html" file should be served as the default document for the website

 ```
 resource "aws_s3_bucket" "my_bucket" {